 You may only file Form 706-A for one qualified heir.
-If a disposition, cessation, involuntary conversion, or exchange involves more than one qualified heir, you must file a separate Form 706-A for each.
+If a disposition, cessation, involuntary conversion, or exchange involves more than one qualified heir, each heir must file a separate Form 706-A.

 Complete Form 706-A in this order: